Do you want to fill your herb garden with butterflies?

 The jewel-bright colors and delicate motions of butterflies add beauty to any garden.
-Their pollinating activity makes them as useful as they are lovely.
-You can design your herb garden to attract butterflies.
+And their pollinating activity makes them as useful as they are lovely.
+Since butterflies love aromatic herbs, it’s easy to design your herb garden to attract more butterflies.

 What Do Butterflies Need?